Air permeability specific surface: Rigden method

 A later development used mercury in the u-tube: because of mercury's greater density, the apparatus could be more compact, and electrical contacts in the tube touching the conductive mercury could automatically start and stop a timer.

 Blaine method

 This was developed independently by R L Blaine of the American National Bureau of Standards, and uses a small glass kerosene manometer to apply suction to the powder bed.
-It differs from the above methods in that, because of uncertainty of the dimensions of the manometer tube, absolute results can't be calculated from the Carman equation.
-Instead, the apparatus must be calibrated, using a known standard material.
+It differs from the other methods in that, because of uncertainty of the dimensions of the manometer tube, absolute results can't be calculated from the Carman equation.
+Instead, the apparatus must be calibrated using a known standard material.
 The original standards, supplied by NBS, were certified using the Lea and Nurse method.
-Despite this shortcoming, the Blaine method is now by far the most commonly used for cement materials, mainly because of the ease of maintenance of the apparatus and simplicity of the procedure.
+Despite this shortcoming, the Blaine method has become by far the most commonly used for cement materials, mainly because of the ease of maintenance of the apparatus and simplicity of the procedure.